What You’ll Learn 🎥

 Benchmarks

-The following tests were done with SIRIUS SBOX and 1 to 4 cameras connected to the CAM-BOX2.
-Setup:
+The following tests were performed using a SIRIUS SBOX and 1 to 4 DS-CAM cameras connected via the CAM-BOX2.
+Setup details are as follows:

 1 to 4 cameras connected over CAM-BOX2